LoopFruits/LoopFruits/README.md

 - 📫 How to reach me **kenneththedev@gmail.com**

-- 💭 I'm currently open for: A `Junior Software Engineering position`.
+- 💭 I'm currently open for: A `Junior Software Engineering/Developer position`.

 - ⚡ Fun fact ** I have European Citizenship**
 <br>